 To realise our vision, we will:

-Identify, analyse and instantiate genres of peace, compassion and empathy – by, for example, reading, discussing and creating texts in different professional, disciplinary and community contexts
+– by, for example, reading, discussing and creating texts in different professional, disciplinary and community contexts - Share our findings on the semiotics of peace, compassion and empathy

-Apply our findings to inform the development of curricula, courses, and training resources oriented towards the language and other semiotic resources of peace, compassion and empathy and mentor junior researchers and teachers in the implementation of these resources.
+– through research, conference sessions, special issues, community outreach and other means of dissemination - Apply our findings to inform the development of curricula, courses, and training resources oriented towards the language and other semiotic resources of peace, compassion and empathy and mentor junior researchers and teachers in the implementation of these resources.

-Extend and help resource the work on meaning-making practices and the communication of peace, compassion and empathy – by, for example, mentoring junior colleagues, researchers, students, and communities in writing grant proposals; conducting linguistic/discourse/semiotic analyses; collaborating in research projects; hosting reading–writing groups
+- Extend and help resource the work on meaning-making practices and the communication of peace, compassion and empathy

-Connect and collaborate with other disciplines, groups, organisations, and communities of practice that practise, research and promote peace, compassion and empathy
+– by, for example, mentoring junior colleagues, researchers, students, and communities in writing grant proposals; conducting linguistic/discourse/semiotic analyses; collaborating in research projects; hosting reading–writing groups - Connect and collaborate with other disciplines, groups, organisations, and communities of practice that practise, research and promote peace, compassion and empathy

-Provide professional commentary on matters relevant to public discourses of peace and compassion.
+- Provide professional commentary on matters relevant to public discourses of peace and compassion.

 Glossary